 The Al-Thani family has been in power in Qatar since the 1800s.
 Sheikh Tamim bin Hamad Al-Thani was named Emir of Qatar in 2014, when his father, Sheikh Hamad Bin Khalifah Al-Thani, stepped down from the role.
 Tamim was educated in Britain and attended Sandhurst, the famous military academy.

 Abdullah bin Nasser bin Khalifa al-Thani is the current Prime Minister of Qatar.
-The Prime Minister’s main function is to preside over the sessions of the Council of Ministers, with the aim of achieving unity between the key departments of government.
+The Prime Minister’s main function is to preside over the sessions of the Council of Ministers, with the aim of achieving unity between the key departments of government in Qatar.
 It is the Prime Minister who signs decisions on behalf of the council.
 He then submits these to the Emir for approval.

 The role of Prime Minister of Qatar can be a perilous one, with the Emir having the power to sack and replace ministers as he pleases.